Exact Propagating Wave Solutions in Reaction Cross-Diffusion System

 For the forward-time, central-space discretization on the grid $\x\in\stepx\,\Zahlen$, $\t\in\stept\,\Zahlen$, using the standard von Neumann stability analysis, for the Fourier component $(\u,\v)\propto\e^{\iu\q\x}$ we find the amplification factor $\ampf$, such that

 which means that the numerical scheme is unstable as the condition $\abs{\ampf} \leq 1$ will not be satisfied, in principle, for any choice of discretization steps.

 However, let us look at the quantitative aspect of the numerical instability.
 Namely, let us estimate the time it takes for the numerical instability to grow to macroscopic value.
 Supposing, for a crude estimate, that the seed of the instability comes from round-off errors, so is of the order of machine epsilon $\meps$, and it will become significant when it grows to an order of $1$.
 Then, with the amplification factor $\ampf(\q)$, the number of time steps required for that will be at least $\ln\abs{1/\meps}/\max_{\q}\left(\ln\abs{\ampf(\q)}\right)$.
-Taking the leading order approximation for the $\ln\abs{\ampf(\q)}$ in \eqref{RXD_51}, we get the time interval required for the instability to grow to macroscopic size as
+Taking the leading order approximation for the $\ln\abs{\ampf(\q)}$ in \eq{RXD_51}, we get the time interval required for the instability to grow to macroscopic size as